ctkelley/NDA_QMC.jl/README.md

 - Plain-vanilla source iteration and GMRES accelerated source iteration
 - NDA with Picard iteration and NDA with Newton-GMRES
-- QMC sweep functions
+- QMC with Picard and GRMES.
+GMRES works great because QMC is deterministic.

-QMC solution iteration is next on the list.
+QMC with NDA next on the list.

 ## Dependencies:
 - [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl)